Operational clarity for daily work

 • - Cleaning reserved rooms before guests arrive

-• - Routine cleaning of rooms where guests are already staying
+• - Routine service for rooms where guests are already staying

-• - Interim or express cleaning at guests' request with standard cleaning procedures
+• - Interim or express tidying at guests' request, following the standard steps

 • - Turndown service to prepare the room for night: making the bed, tidying the bathroom, airing the room, etc.